Chad-Mowbray/JWT-Auth/README.md

 As you now know, JWTs have three sections (there are other variations, but you don't need to worry about them).
 These sections are
 1. Header
-2. Body
+2. Payload
 3. Signature

 ![JWT Structure](readme/JWT_structure.webp)

 The first section of the JWT is called the "header".
 And like an HTTP header, it gives the recipient metadata about the message's contents.
 In this case, the algorithm used to sign the token (more on that later) is RS256, one of the most common.

-Here is how you go from:
+Let's have a go at reverse engineering this header.
+Our goal is to go from this:

 ```javascript
 {